 The configuration of program delivery varies with our affiliates across the country.
 Some programs deliver three modules per weekend (Friday evening and all day Saturday).
-This is the format in Saskatchewan and New Brunswick.
+This is the format in Saskatchewan.

 In Ontario, the program is delivered at Emmanuel College, University of Toronto over four Saturdays in October- November each year.
 The general format remains the same at each site with a practicum, a mentor-mentee relationship followed by a service of recognition and blessing at the completion of the program.